Simultaneous Topology Optimization of Differentiable and Non-Differentiable Objectives via Morphology Learning: Stiffness and Cell Growth on Scaffold: Introduction

-With the advancement of Artificial Intelligence (AI) techniques, a variety of AI-based topology optimization methods have been developed to either reduce or completely replace the need for iterative operations~\cite{woldseth2022use}.
+With the advancement of Artificial Intelligence (AI) techniques, a variety of AI-based TO methods have been developed to either reduce or completely replace the need for iterative operations~\cite{woldseth2022use}.
 These methods can be broadly categorized into two types: 1) supervised approaches~\cite{abueidda2020topology,yu2019deep}, which primarily rely on image processing pipelines but often suffer from limited generalization capabilities, and 2) unsupervised approaches~\cite{chandrasekhar2021tounn,deng2021parametric,elingaard2022homogenization}, where AI solvers optimize objectives by minimizing loss functions using the auto-differentiation capabilities of neural network-based computing.
 However, because gradient-based optimization necessitates explicitly defining optimization objectives as loss functions, directly incorporating biological performance into the optimization process remains a significant challenge.
+With the advancement of AI techniques, a variety of AI-based TO methods have been developed to either reduce or completely replace the need for iterative operations~\cite{woldseth2022use}.

 In this work, we propose a morphology learning-based approach to enable the simultaneous optimization of mechanical and biological performance for microstructures in scaffolds.
 Cell proliferation is selected to study due to its ease of quantitative evaluation, making it ideal for comparative analysis~\cite{van20223d,jin2024precision}.
 To preserve the morphological patterns of microstructures while exploring their shape variations, we utilize a Neural SDF-based representation to learn these patterns from a dataset of 3D microstructures (as depicted in Fig.~\ref{fig:IdeaOverview}a).
 This approach encodes the learned morphology as a network that maps between a latent code and the signed distance function describing the shape of a microstructure.
 As illustrated in Fig.~\ref{fig:IdeaOverview}a, networks trained on datasets with distinct shape patterns can retain these patterns while navigating the shape space by altering the latent code.
 Specifically, when the latent space is learned from a filtered dataset containing only microstructures with good biological performance, the likelihood of generating shapes with similar biological characteristics increases when varying the latent code values.